lekoala/silverstripe-tabulator/README.md

 Upon blur, it will trigger a ajaxEdit request.

+## Notifications

+There is a built-in `notify` helper function that supports quite a few notification types by default.

+If needed, you can register a global SSTabulator.notify function that will be called instead of the default function.

 ## Additionnal formaters and helpers

 - SSTabulator.flagFormatter: format a two char country code to a svg flag using Last Icon
 - SSTabulator.buttonFormatter: format buttons
   - Allow showing alternative icons using `showAlt` and `showAltClause`
+- SSTabulator.externalFormatter: format with an external function
 - SSTabulator.customTickCross: nice alternative to the default tick cross formatter
 - SSTabulator.boolGroupHeader: useful to group by boolean values
 - SSTabulator.simpleRowFormatter: apply class or colors if the row contains `TabulatorRowColor` or `TabulatorRowClass`
 - SSTabulator.expandTooltip: show content in a tooltip if truncated
+- SSTabulator.moneyEditor: edit currencies
+- SSTabulator.externalEditor: edit with an external script
+- SSTabulator.isCellEditable: convention based callback to check if the row is editable

 ## Dependencies